Firestar (Marvel Comics): One-shot and Young Allies

 Firestar applied for a teaching job at the Jean Grey School of Higher Learning but when she admitted that she had a thing for Iceman she was rejected as Kitty Pryde, the headmistress of the school who was doing the interviewing, was at the time Iceman's girlfriend.

 X-Men

-Firestar joined the X-Men as a new teacher in the Jean Grey School assigned to teaching Physics.
+Firestar joined the X-Men as a new teacher in the Jean Grey School assigned to teaching physics.
 After being dragged to Hell with other members of the X-Men, she was pulled into a quest to search for the deceased Nightcrawler, at one point setting Hell itself on fire to stop a wave of demons attacking her and Iceman, an action that notably impressed Nightcrawler.
 Later on, after returning to Earth, Firestar and Iceman encountered Spider-Man.
+She participated in the containment of a massive Wendigo outbreak in Canada, became a member of the New Tian Strikeforce after Hydra's brief takeover of the USA, and battled X-Man and Carnage.